Amateur (Ham) Radio basic course

 Cost: $85, includes one examination attempt.
 Textbook required, available at GPS Central for about $50

-Note: Payment must be received in full by October 15 2018 to confirm your seat.
+Note: Payment must be received in full two weeks ahead of course start.
 Attendance is limited.

 About your instructors